Please note, in this article /a/ indicates the letter sound – a as in apple <a> indicates the letter name – a as in acorn.

-One particular 15 year old girl comes to mind.
+One particular 15-year-old girl comes to mind.
 She is a wonderful student who is recognised as being dyslexic.
 The phonological task I was asking her to do involved syllabification.
 I asked her what the second syllable in condensation was.
 She was able to do this quickly, telling me it was ‘den’.
-I then asked her to spell me ‘den’
+I then asked her to spell ‘den’.

-She appeared to find this quite challenging compared to the other students in the group.
-She took an inordinate amount of time to complete the task.
+She appeared to find this quite challenging compared to the other students in the group as she took an inordinate amount of time to complete the task.
 At the end of the session, when others had left, I asked her if she could explain to me why she found it so difficult.

 Since then I’ve heard many adult learners telling me the same thing.